tomtom-forks/safe-settings/README.md

 Notes:
   - For branch protection rules, contexts defined at the org level are merged together with the sub-org and repo level contexts.
   - When `{{EXTERNALLY_DEFINED}}` is defined for a new branch protection rule or ruleset configuration, they will be deployed with no status checks.
-  - When an existing branch protection rule or ruleset configuration is ammended with `{{EXTERNALLY_DEFINED}}`, the status checks in the existing rules in GitHub will remain as is.
+  - When an existing branch protection rule or ruleset configuration is amended with `{{EXTERNALLY_DEFINED}}`, the status checks in the existing rules in GitHub will remain as is.

 ⚠️ **Warning:**
 When `{{EXTERNALLY_DEFINED}}` is removed from an existing branch protection rule or ruleset configuration, the status checks in the existing rules in GitHub will revert to the checks that are defined in safe-settings.